 Frequently asked questions about tax season and tax returns

 The period of limitations is the period for adjusting your tax return to request a credit or refund or for the IRS to evaluate extra tax.
-As a rule, you’re advised to store records that support your reported income, deductions, or credits until the period of limitations for your tax return has expired.
+As a simple record keeping rule, you’re advised to store receipts and records that support your reported income, deductions, or credits until the period of limitations for your tax return has expired.

 1. Invoices (7 years)

 3. Business cards (forever)

 4. Service advertisements and listings (forever)